menhaj007/reach_mastermind/README.md

 else
     wrongNumber = userInput.lengh - (correctNumberAtCorrectLocation+correctNumberinWrongLocation)
 ```
-There is no need to test for the third case because the first two cases will determin wheather the third case is true or false.
+There is no need to test for the third case because the first two cases will determine whether the third case is true or false.

-This part of the challege consumed lots of time to solve it in a bettr way, but my solution is not good at time and space complexity.
-The reason is dupulicate values existance in both randomGenerate integers and in user's input.
+This part of the challenge consumed lots of time to solve it in a better way, but my solution is not good at time and space complexity.
+The reason is the existence of duplicate values in both randomGenerate integers and in user's input.
 For instance ->

 ```
-case 1:
   computerGenerated = [1,1,3,4];
   userGuess = [1,3,2,4];
   for (i = 0; i < userGuess.length; i++) {